Updated January 2022

 12. There's friendly competition between the Northside & the Southside of the city

-Dublin is divided in two by the river Liffey: so depending on which side of the river a Dubliner is from, the North side or South side, is sewn into their identity.
+Dublin is divided in two by the river Liffey: so depending on which side of the river a Dubliner is from, the North side or Southside, is sewn into their identity.
 In Spice Girl terms, the Northsiders would be Scary Spice and the Southsiders would be Posh Spice.
 But it's all in good humour.
-You'll notice Dubliners throwing punches as each other over it but fear not, if a Dubliner makes fun of someone it generally means they like them.

-11. Temple Bar may be known as Dublin's cultural centre, but you won't find one Dub drinking there
+11. Temple Bar may be known as Dublin's cultural centre, but you won't find many Dubs drinking there

-Temple Bar may be featured as Dublin's "cultural centre", but really it's for tourists.
+Temple Bar may be classed as Dublin's "cultural centre", but really it's for tourists.
 That's not saying you shouldn't check it out.
-It's popular for a good reason as it's full of incredible pubs, stunning galleries and music venues.
+It's popular for a good reason as it's full of incredible pubs, stunning galleries, and music venues.
 Not to mention it's cobbled streets and markets are worth a wander.

 10. Chicken fillet rolls are a favoured dish